Installation

 You may need to adjust the package names for other Linux distributions (ContOS/Fedora/OpenSuSE).

-Checklist: verify your python version is 3.5 or higher by running python3 --version.
+Checklist: verify your python version is between 3.9 and 3.13 by running python3 --version.
 If no python3 command exists, then try python --version.
 Run the commands ffmpeg -h and pdftoppm -h to make sure they are available.

 Mac